1099-NEC Ultimate Tax Guide for Nurses and CNAs

 Will You Receive a 1099-NEC from Nursa in January?

 Have you been picking up PRN shifts through Nursa?
 If you haven’t yet, why not?
-The premium pay associated with 1099 contracting can be a boon as a side hustle or a full-time occupation.
+The premium pay associated with 1099 contracting can help you reach your financial goals.
 When you want additional scheduling and location flexibility, you can find it by adjusting your search filters and browsing the available PRN shifts on Nursa.
 Download Nursa and pick up high-paying PRN nursing shifts at healthcare facilities near you.

 Blog published on: